yaml/yaml-spec/spec/1.2.2/spec.md

 This is the **YAML specification v1.2.2**.
 It defines the **YAML 1.2 data language**.
 There are no normative changes from the **YAML specification v1.2**.
-The primary objectives of this version are to correct errors and add clarity.
+The primary objectives of this revision are to correct errors and add clarity.

-This version also strives to make the YAML language development process more open, more transparent and easier for people to contribute to.
+This revision also strives to make the YAML language development process more open, more transparent and easier for people to contribute to.
 The input format is now Markdown instead of DocBook, and the images are made from plain text LaTeX files rather than proprietary drawing software.